fybrik/fybrik/samples/multicluster-razee/README.md

 In the yaml above, the `geography` is set to `theshire`, it is same with the region of cluster `kind-kind`, but is different with the region of cluster `kind-control`.

-you can get the region of cluster with the below command:
+you can get the region of cluster with the following command:

 ```shell
 kubectl get configmap cluster-metadata -n fybrik-system -o 'jsonpath={.data.Region}'